Faculty and Staff

 Lenny Sánchez is an Associate Professor and serves as the Program Chair in Language and Literacy Education in the College of Education at University of South Carolina.
 He also serves as co-Director of the Bilingualism Matters Center @ USC and Chair of the USC Latino & Hispanic Faculty Caucus.
-His research focuses on critical and cultural literacies with a specific interest in examining how literacy teaching and learning can promote awareness of social issues, student empowerment, and teacher and students’ critical literacy practices for young people; foster global connectedness; and cultivate bilingual, bicultural meaning making.
+His research focuses on critical and cultural literacies with a specific interest in examining how literacy teaching and learning can: promote equity, empowerment, and critical literacy practices for young people; foster global connectedness; and cultivate bilingual, bicultural meaning making.
 He currently serves as a Department Editor for Journal of Adolescent & Adult Literacy.
 He served as past editor for six years for Literacy Research: Theory, Method, and Practice.
-His research has been published in prestigious journals such as Research in the Teaching of English, Contemporary Issues in Early Childhood, Language Arts, and Theory into Practice, as well as in predominant publishing houses of Springer, Information Age, Routledge, Stylus, and Peter Lang.
+His research has been published in journals such as Journal of Literacy Research, Research in the Teaching of English, Teachers College Record, Contemporary Issues in Early Childhood, Language Arts, and Theory into Practice, as well as in predominant publishing houses such as Routledge, Springer, Information Age, Stylus, and Peter Lang.

 He has received various teaching awards and honors for his undergraduate and graduate teaching.
-He also is actively involved in a number of committees affiliated with national major professional organizations including: Vice President and Executive Board Member for Center for Expansion of Language and Thinking, Area Chair for Literacy Research Association, Executive Board Member for Whole Language Umbrella of NCTE, Board of Directors for Early Childhood Education Assembly of NCTE, among others.
+He has also been actively involved in a number of leadership positions in national major professional organizations including: Vice President and Executive Board Member for Center for Expansion of Language and Thinking, Area Chair for Literacy Research Association, Executive Board Member for Whole Language Umbrella of NCTE, Board of Directors for Early Childhood Education Assembly of NCTE, among others.